tomaspalma/ldts-pacman/docs/README.md

 Arena and ArenaController are both very large because they hold all data related to gameplay and manipulate it, respectively.

-### MESSAGE CHAINS
+#### MESSAGE CHAINS

 Methods need to delegate functionality to other objects which may lead to many successive requests for an object, like *getModel().getLevels().get(this.currentLevel).getClock()*.
-If corrected by hiding the delegation in a new method, though, it may become unclear what object is actually executing
+If corrected by hiding the delegation in a new method, though, it may become unclear which object is actually executing the functionality.

 ### TESTING

 - Screenshot of coverage report.
 - Link to mutation testing report.

-## Units and mutants we didn't cover and why
+### Units and mutants we didn't cover and why

 - We didn't cover some part of the GameLevel because of clock-related methods that were passing when running individually but failing when running all the tests at the same time.